eliasbagley/eliasbagley.github.io/_posts/2015-10-02-data-binding-using-cursor-adapter.markdown

 2) Fetch a list of objects from the web service, and save into the database<br>
 3) Use a `CursorLoader` and `CursorAdapter` to bind the database to the UI<br>

-Once nice thing that `UITableView` and `NSFetchedResultsController` can do that we don't currently have is insertion, deletion, and move animations.
+One nice thing that `UITableView` and `NSFetchedResultsController` can do that we don't currently have is insertion, deletion, and move animations.
 Stay tuned for part 2 where we will replace the `ListView` with the new [`RecyclerView`][recycler-view-link], which can support these animations.

+You can find the source code for the examples [here][example-code-link].

 [retrofit-link]: https://github.com/square/retrofit
 [active-android-link]: https://github.com/pardom/ActiveAndroid